Rydgel/phollow/_posts/2012-11-06-building-installing-testing-golang.markdown

 - web
 ---

 So you just [installed](http://golang.org/doc/install) Go in your system, now you’ll have to create a workspace to work with packages provided by third-parties or making your own ones.
-A workspace is simply a directory which contains your code, binaries and packages objects compiled from it.
+A workspace is simply a directory which contains your code, binaries and package objects compiled from it.

 ### Creating the workspace